 In 1720, Nicholson was knighted and received his last colonial

 appointment, as Royal Governor of South Carolina, there to remain

 until his return to England in 1725.
 Nicholson died in London

 during 1728 and was buried in the parish of St George, Hanover

-May 1721 First Royal governor Francis Nicholson arrives, although the Propietors do not formally surrender titles until Sept.
+In May of 1721, First Royal governor Francis Nicholson arrived, although the Lords Propietors did not formally surrender titles until Sept.
 29, 1729.